jefreybulla/beautiful-api/README.md

 ## Sanity check by pinging the server using GH Actions
 The script in `ping.js` pings the server to confirm that the server is running.
 This avoid false positives when performing only integration tests with Supertest.

 You can confirm this scenario by breaking the server as explained above and then pushing to Github.
 The CI process should fail!
+See it failing [here](https://github.com/jefreybulla/beautiful-api/actions/runs/7491749413/job/20393681378?pr=2)

 ## Create a note using Postman
 - Use `http://localhost:3000/notes` in a POST request.